 What is Technical SEO?

-Technical SEO encompasses the steps required to optimize your website for search engine crawlers and indexing.
+Technical SEO encompasses the steps required for search engine marketing and SEO services to optimize your website for search engine crawlers and indexing.
 A solid technical SEO strategy also improves search engine ranking, overall visibility in Google’s search engine results page and user experience on both desktop and mobile devices.
 Our comprehensive SEO glossary dives into technical terms like features snippet, XML sitemap, what a canonical tag is, AMP and more.

 What is Site Architecture and Usability?

 Site architecture in SEO simply refers to how a website’s pages are structured and linked to one another.
-Usability covers the effortlessness of a site’s user experience, both of which are vital pieces to implementing successful SEO tactics and ensuring a strong click-through rate.
-Our glossary defines terms such as click depth, deep linking and URL structure, providing you with the tools to become a site architecture SEO pro.
+Usability covers the effortlessness of a site’s user experience, both of which are vital pieces to implementing successful SEO tactics and ensuring a strong click-through rate for web pages.
+Our glossary defines terms involving web pages such as click depth, deep linking and URL structure, providing you with the tools to get positive search results, and become a site architecture SEO pro.

 What is the Importance of On-Page Optimization?